Please note that this schedule is subject to change.

 Due to pandemic, in Fall 2021, certain courses will be hybrid (in-person and online) while the majority of courses will be offered solely online.
 This website (and CUNYFirst) will be updated when those decisions have been made.
 At present all courses are listed as hybrid in CUNYFirst, although the majority will be solely online.

 For hybrid classes, students should be prepared to attend approximately seven meetings in person (socially distanced, masked, following CDC guidelines), while the rest will be online.
-The in-person meetings will not streamed or available via zoom.
+The in-person meetings will not be streamed or available via zoom.
 As CDC guidelines change, there may be modifications to the schedule.

 In some cases, MALS core courses will be cross-listed with other programs.
 Students who would like to have these courses satisfy the core course requirement for their chosen concentration must register for the MALS course number.
 Please keep this in mind as you register.